The White Temple at Chiang Rai, known as Wat Rong Khun to Thailand’s locals, was in severe disrepair in the late 1990s due to a lack of funds.

 It will be well worth taking 8-10 hours of your time to delve into Thailand’s ancient traditions and contemporary culture by visiting these temples in Chiang Rai.

-Wednesday 20th of November 2024
+Friday 20th of December 2024

 Thank you for your sharing.
 I am worried that I lack creative ideas.
 It is your article that makes me full of hope.
 Thank you.
 But, I have a question, can you help me?